Frequently Asked Questions

 We are a nut-free camp, so peanut and other nut allergy campers are encouraged to attend!

 We have always been highly complimented on the quality of food that we serve at camp.
 Each day, our amazing kitchen staff churns out 3 hot, nutritious, and DELICIOUS meals for over 300 people.
+Our high kitchen standards have earned us the Yavapai County Golden Plate award multiple times over.

 Typical fare can include: